srct/roomlist/README.md

 `deactivate`

-Now, the packages you need to install for roomlist are in in the top level of the project's directory structure.
+Now, the packages you need to install for Roomlist are in in the top level of the project's directory structure.
 Run

 `pip install -r requirements.txt`